A248/econ.github.io/README.md

 ## Introduction

-To this location will my economics writings be published.
+To this location will economics writings be published.

 ## Contact